 Ac 49 has homology to proliferating cell nuclear antigen (PCNA).
 PCNA homologs have been found in a few Group I and Group II alphabaculovirus genomes.
 The Group I PCNA homologs appear to be insect-derived and show a high degree of similarity to insect PCNAs, e.g., S. frugiperda (E = 6e-65).
 In contrast, the PCNA homologs of two Group II viruses (TnSNPV and ChchNPV) belong to a different lineage and do not show such a close relationship to insect PCNAs, e.g., S. frugiperda (E = 7e-20) and are even more distantly related to the Group I baculovirus PCNAs than to those of insects.
 Although eukaryotic PCNA lacks an enzymatic function, it plays a role in DNA synthesis, DNA repair, and cell cycle progression.
-It functions as a sliding circular clamp that mediates protein interactions with DNA and is required for the coordinated synthesis of both leading and lagging strands at the replication fork during DNA replication (164).
-In AcMNPV it is not an essential gene (163, 165, 166) and did not appear to elevate DNA replication in transient replication assays (42).
+It functions as a sliding circular clamp that mediates protein interactions with DNA and is required for the coordinated synthesis of both leading and lagging strands at the replication fork during DNA replication (204).
+In AcMNPV it is not an essential gene (203, 205, 206) and did not appear to elevate DNA replication in transient replication assays (50).
 A homolog of PCNA is not present in the genome of BmNPV (16).
+It is not clear what role the viral PCNA plays in the infection, however over expression under the control of the p10 promotor of EGFP fusions of AcMNPV-PCNA and host cell Sf-PCNA has been examined in Sf9 cells.
+Both stimulated BV production and DNA replication of host and virus and Ac-PCNA elevated transcription of selected late genes and increased the larval mortality rate (207).